TedHusted/awake/awake.md/awake.md

 	“You mean cars like a Stratos could have a test mode?” asks Park.

 	“Yes.
 It’s fairly recent and kept on the down-low.
 My supervisor used to say that ‘The first rule of test mode is that we don’t talk about test mode’.”
-Frederico pauses and then adds: “But if it were used, it would show up on the Event Data Recorder.”
+Frederico pauses and then adds: “But if it were used, it would show up on the event data recorder.”

-	Back in the car, Tate asks, “Now what?”
+	Back in the car, Tate links, “Test mode.
+Weird.
+Now what?”

 	“Let’s see if there is any security footage from the pool area.”